 In summary, Tylenol (or acetaminophen) is a relatively safe pain reliever if taken occasionally and staying within the recommended dose.
 You can combine alcohol and acetaminophen in low amounts, but we would advise against it.

 If you have alcohol-related issues, you should seek medical professional medical advice before taking Tylenol.

 At Miracles Asia, we have improved the lives of many people suffering from mental health disorder, alcoholism, drug addiction, and various other substance-related conditions.

-Through our team of trained experts in the field, we can help you or a loved one through alcohol withdrawal or substance use issues at our leading Addiction Treatment and Mental Wellness Center in the tropical haven of Phuket, Thailand.
+Our team of trained experts in the field of addiction treatment are ready to help you or a loved one through alcohol withdrawal or substance use issues at our rehab that's all about getting results for people who really want to change their lives.

 Feel free to reach out and contact us and get the help you or a loved one need through residential treatment that really works!